syncfusion-content/flutter-docs/Flutter/funnel-chart/datalabel.md

 ### Hide data label for 0 value

-Data label and its connector line in the Funnel charts for the point value 0 can be hidden using the [`showZeroValue`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DataLabelSettings/showZeroValue.html) property.
+Data label and its connector line in the Funnel Chart for the point value 0 can be hidden using the [`showZeroValue`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DataLabelSettings/showZeroValue.html) property.
 This defaults to `true`.

 {% highlight dart %}